haojiechen94/TF_or_ER_activity_scores/README.md

 Or users could prepare the input files according to the Guidelines in MAnorm2 (https://github.com/tushiqi/MAnorm2).

 Script HyperBMF.R demeonstrate a simple example of transcription regulator activity estimation and its regulation network inference.
-Data for run this example is available in directory data (Ho, Shamaine Wei Ting et al.).
+Data used for running this example is available in directory data (Ho, Shamaine Wei Ting et al.).

 Requirements:
 rstan;motifmatchr;GenomicRanges;SummarizedExperiment;BSgenome;TFBSTools;JASPAR2018;BSgenome.Hsapiens.UCSC.hg19